getodk/docs/docs/entities-intro.rst

 Can you show me how it works?
 -----------------------------

 Sure!
-Here's a video that shows a survey with baseline and follow-up that uses Entities.
+The video below shows an Entities-powered example of a bed net distribution project where you register households and then return to the households with children to distribute bed nets.

-..  youtube:: YHkKNWgYKaI
+..  youtube:: 3afegV6-4wI
    :width: 100%

 How are Entities and forms related?